ljdnielsen/pigeon_conservation/README.md

 **Genomic Data Analysis:** We analyzed genomic data of four Goura species, sourced from NCBI.
 These datasets represent specimens collected from 1860 to the present, allowing for an exploration of the historical geographical distribution of these species.
 This analysis also highlights the limitations in the modern geographical sampling of DNA, impacting the assessment of changes in species diversity over time.

 **Mitochondrial Genome Study:** Our study meticulously documents the origins and haplotypes of available mitochondrial genomes.
-Using a battery of freely availabe software, we aim to assess population diversity changes and identify areas needing enhanced sequencing efforts.
+Using freely availabe software, we aim to assess population diversity changes and identify areas needing enhanced sequencing efforts.

 ## Methodology Overview

-We downloaded mitochondrial genomes from NCBI, using the passenger pigeon (Ectopistes migratorius) as an outgroup, to explore the phylogenetic relationships among Indo-Pacific Columbiformes.
+We first used the mitochondrial genomes, sourced from NCBI, to explore the phylogenetic relationships among Indo-Pacific Columbiformes.
 For all Goura specimens, we systematically documented geographical origins and sampling dates.
 Haplotypes for each of the four Goura species were determined using R packages 'ape' and 'pegas', providing insights into their distribution and evolution.

 ## Documentation Overview